-Evaluation Criteria Quality and Rating Content Includes all the required components.
+Evaluation Criteria ' ' Land days Huller and the day Land de la contra Cida Lad de Caractilla de Caractilla Content Includes all the required components.
 Includes most of the required components.
 Includes few of the required components.
 All elements of the task are addressed.
 Partially addresses elements of the task.
 Minimally addresses elements of the task.
 Content is relevant clear, organized, and coherent.
 Content is mostly relevant, comprehensible, organized, and coherent.
 Content is somewhat irrelevant, unclear, incomprehensible, lacks organization.
 50 25 10 Oral and written sources and resources.
 Includes at least 2 sources or resources.
 A list of sources and resources is included.
+A list of some of the sources and resources is included.
+No sources or resources included.
+No list of the sources and resources is included.
 Sources are relevant and integrated coherently.
-A list of some of the sources and resources is included.
-Some of the sources are No sources or resources included.
-No list of the sources and resources is included. , relevant and integrated.
+Some of the sources are relevant and integrated.
 20 12 4 Language Mostly appropriate use of word order and language structures.
 Some appropriate use of word order and language structures.
-Inappropriate and/ or incorrect sentence structure.
+Inappropriate and/or incorrect sentence structure.
 Mostly appropriate use of vocabulary Some appropriate use of vocabulary.
 Limited and/or inappropriate vocabulary, Mostly correct spelling, punctuation, and paragraphing.
-Correct spelling, punctuation and paragraphing.
-12 Frequent mistakes in spelling, punctuation and paragraphing.
-Reflection Reflection shows understanding of the process and personal outcomes of the project No reflection handed in 10 5 0
+Mostly correct spelling, punctuation and paragraphing.
+Frequent mistakes in spelling, punctuation and paragraphing.
+20 12 4 Reflection Reflection shows understanding of the process and personal outcomes of the project No reflection handed in 10 5 0

-- In-between grades can be given - If the students worked in groups up to 3, the reflection should relate to the group work. - This rubric can be adjusted to fit specific projects and topics done with students.
-Additional ideas for adapting rubrics can be found here.
+- In-between grades can be given - If the students worked in groups up to 3, the reflection should relate to the group work.

+This rubric can be adjusted to fit specific projects and topics done with students.